go-kratos/go-kratos.dev/src/content/docs/blades/tutorials/tools.md

 :::

 ### Defining Tools
-`tools.NewFunc(...)` is the core method for creating a function-based tool, which includes the following parameters:
+`tools.NewFunc(...)` is the core method for creating a function-based tool, containing the following parameters:

 **name**: The name of the tool, used to identify the tool.

-**description**: The description of the tool, used to inform the user of the tool's functionality.
+**description**: The description of the tool, used to inform the user about the tool's functionality.

 **handler**: The handler function of the tool, used to process the tool's request and return the result.
-When defining the handler, a wrapper is required to convert an ordinary Go function into a tool handler function recognizable by **blades**.
+When defining the handler, a wrapper is required to convert an ordinary Go function into a tool handler function that **blades** can recognize.

 ```go
 // WeatherReq represents a request for weather information.